saidvandeklundert/saidvandeklundert.github.io/_posts/2021-2-18-juniper-lxml-xpath-examples.md

 Many people dread XML and would rather work with JSON.
 However, XPATH can be extremely powerful when dealing with the Juniper XML API.

-Even though Juniper can be made to return JSON instead of XML, I prefer working sticking to XML.
-Finding what I need is easier and quite often requires little code.
+Even though the Juniper API can be made to return JSON instead of XML, I prefer sticking to XML.
+With little code, I tend to be able to find exactly what I am looking for.

-This blog contains some of my commonly used snippets that can help you retrieve and navigate information from Juniper devices using the XML API.
+This blog contains my commonly used snippets of code that can help you retrieve and navigate information from the Juniper XML API using XPATH.

 ## Code that was used to execute the RPC: